-What will likely be in focus for the coming years is the implemented Council Directive 2018/822 pertaining to the Reportable Arrangements.
+What will continue to be in focus for the coming years is the implemented Council Directive 2018/822 pertaining to the Reportable Arrangements.
 This amendment calls for in-depth review of various arrangements cross-border in anticipation of the applicability of this new regulatory framework.

 Outlook and conclusions

-In its two very recent rulings (2019:121 and 2019:122) the Supreme Administrative Court issued two new precedents on the determination of the transfer tax base in acquisitions of Finnish real estate companies.
+Further, in its two relatively recent rulings (2019:121 and 2019:122) the Supreme Administrative Court issued two new precedents on the determination of the transfer tax base in acquisitions of Finnish real estate companies.
 The rulings clarify the circumstances (1) in which a transfer tax liability may arise when a buyer, in connection with the acquisition, finances the repayment of the target company's debts and (2) where the debt of the target company may be included in the share price or value for transfer tax base purposes.
 As a rule, the transfer tax base includes any debt or liabilities of the acquired entity (towards the seller or a third party) assumed by the purchaser based on the SPA, provided that the assumption of such debt or liabilities accrues to the benefit of the seller.
-Further, in regard of real estate companies the transfer tax base shall include certain loans that based on law, corporate resolutions or the Articles of Association can be held directly allocable and connected to the shares held in such companies.
+Further, in regard to real estate companies the transfer tax base shall include certain loans that are based on law, corporate resolutions or the Articles of Association and can be held directly allocable and connected to the shares held in such companies.
 The meaning and applicability of the provisions has not been entirely clear.
-These issues were now ruled upon.
+These issues have now been ruled upon.

-The Supreme Administrative Court made in its decision of 2019:80 a referral to the ECJ in a matter concerning a Luxembourgian SICAV open-ended fund, tax exempted in Luxembourg, yet having a form of a limited liability company.
-The question posed was whether the Luxembourg fund should be comparable to domestic contract-based funds (without legal personality) for Finnish tax purposes scrutinised.
-This will be an eagerly awaited ruling by the ECJ in determining the highly controversial issue of whether, under the Finnish tax-exempted investment fund regime, non-Finnish investment funds established through articles of association should also be considered tax exempt in Finland.
+As an eagerly awaited case, the Supreme Administrative Court made in its decision of 2019:80 a referral to the ECJ in a matter concerning a Luxembourgian SICAV open-ended fund, tax exempted in Luxembourg, yet having a form of a limited liability company.
+The question posed was: